yichen928/SparseFusion/README.md

 |   |   ├── v1.0-trainval
 ```

-Then, you can select  **either** of the two strategies to preprocess the data.
+Then, you can select  **either** of the two ways to preprocess the data.

 1. Run the following two commands sequentially.